 The only exception is for Direct PLUS Loans.
 These are loans that are taken out by graduate or professional degree students and parents of dependent undergraduate students.

 One of the eligibility requirements for a Direct PLUS Loan is having a good credit score.
 If you have adverse credit, you may still receive a graduate PLUS loan if you obtain an endorser (someone who agrees to pay back the loan if you don’t repay it).
 You can get PLUS credit counseling if you have poor credit.

 That said, this doesn’t necessarily mean that the borrower must have a job in order to qualify.
 Though, of course, it’s more likely that you’ll be able to pay your existing bills on time if you have a job.

 How and When Do I Apply for Federal Student Loans?

 In order to apply for federal student loans, you must complete the Free Application for Federal Student Aid (FAFSA) form.

 There is no charge to fill out a FAFSA, and not only is it used to apply for federal student loans, but it’s also used by many states and colleges to determine your eligibility for state and school aid.
 Some private student loan companies may also use the information in your FAFSA as part of their application process.

 The FAFSA form is available each year on October 1, and deadlines for submission vary based on the program.
-For federal student aid, you can apply between October 1 and June 30 of the school year; for the 2019–2020 year, for example, you can apply between October 1, 2019, and June 30, 2020.
-Additionally, if you will matriculate to college next year for the Fall 2020–Spring 2021 school year, you can apply as early as October 1, 2019.
+For federal student aid, you can apply between October 1 and June 30 of the next school year; for the 2020–2021 year, for example, you can apply between October 1, 2019, and June 30, 2021.

 For state-based student aid, you can find relevant deadlines on the FAFSA website.
 Similarly, school aid deadlines can be determined by contacting the financial aid office of the school or by checking the school’s website.